RFL & RFU ban trans women from female-only categories

 The Rugby Football League (RFL) and Rugby Football Union (RFU) have banned transgender women from competing in female-only forms of their games.

-The RFL's board approved its new policy which will come into affect in August.
+The RFL's board approved its new policy which will come into effect in August.

 The RFU's council voted on Friday to pass its new policy for the 2022-23 season, with "33 in favour, 26 against and two abstaining".